 As many of you know, aside from DJ-ing, I also am a musician/songwriter and I've been putting out records on my own label DivaDiva Music for the last 15 or so years.
 Recently, I teamed up with The Rousers here in NY to record a side project of mine just for fun.
 We recorded two songs, and the first of that duo 'Take A Ride To The Lower East Side' is officially out today.
 Paul Cavalconte gave the song it's on air debut a few weeks back, opening his show Cavalcade on WFUV.
 Pretty cool!
 The song is officially available on Amazon, CD Baby, and iTunes for purchase.
 And you can also check out the fun video I made (photographed/filmed and edited) as well.
 Have a great weekend!

-My first long term DJ residency at Heartbreak NYC.
-The beginning of my accidental career as a DJ.
+My first DJ residency began in the 80s at Heartbreak NYC, and it was the beginning of my accidental career as a DJ.
 Put the kettle on ☕️ … I’ve got a little story.

 I was really young when I had my first record deal in Europe, but It fell apart and died as soon as it began, due to personal/executive changes at the wrong time at the record label.
 Life.
 But at least the record labels in Europe didn't have a problem with a woman slinging a Fender Stratocaster guitar, fronting an all guy band, & singing Rock.
 However, I was told it was a big problem here in the states, the labels didn’t want to know.
 I was fed up with hearing the same story over and over, It was a boys club, and they never were going to let me in.
 I was thinking perhaps I'd move to London, start fresh, see what happens.
 At least the vibe over there was more open minded toward women.
 I was waitressing at the time, trying to keep a band together, and not loose my vision as an artist.
 It was the toughest time in my life.